Skip to content

 High winds have created a problem for many homeowners who are tired of witnessing their outdoor furniture blowing away.
 In certain parts of the country, windy weather has created a headache for many who have awoken to find their outdoor sectionals scattered across the yard.

 • One of the easiest methods is to tie your furniture down with sandbags.
 This is how malls and other large venues usually handle high winds.
-You can also find canopy sand bags like these ones and adapt them to work with your outdoor furniture.
-Case in point, add weight to keep the wind from blowing it around.
-Here are some more solutions that really work!
+You can also find canopy sand bags and adapt them to work with your outdoor furniture.
+Add weight to keep the wind from blowing it around.

 7 Ways to Keep Outdoor Furniture From Blowing Away